Once Upon A River, Diane Setterfield

 That Old Cape Magic, Richard Russo

 Marriage in the ‘sandwich years’.
 Relatable to us of a certain age.
 Coming to grips with elderly parents, young adult kids while our generation is trying to navigate retirement and the next phase.
 It ain’t easy to make sense of life in that context.
 Russo shines a sweet glimmer of hope in this light-hearted yet poignant quick novel.
+More great even are his Empire Falls and Bridge of Sighs.

 Blood, Bones & Butter, Gabrielle Hamilton